 Special Educational Needs from September 2014.

-The government is changing the system for children and young people with Special Educational Needs and Disabilities (SEND) including those who are disabled, so that services support them better.
+The government have changed the system for children and young people with Special Educational Needs and Disabilities (SEND) including those who are disabled, so that services support them better.

-The new Children and Families Act Sept 2014 will extend the SEND system from birth to 25.
+The new Children and Families Act Sept 2014 extends the SEND system from birth to 25.